Rayan002/Movie_Web_Application/README.md

 ## Sample Credentials

-To experience the application, you can use the following credentials:
+To experience the application, you can use the following credentials or you can create a new credentials by clicking sign up:
 - **Username:** <span style="color: #ff416c;">helloworld@gmail.com</span>
 - **Password:** <span style="color: #ff416c;">123456789</span>